What are best proofreading practices?

 For example, a student might write about three different ideas in their essay:

 To come "full circle" they will need to touch on each of these points near the end of their essay.
-Doing so will tie the ideas together more cohesively in the readers mind and help them follow the structure of the essay.
+Doing so will tie the ideas together more cohesively in the reader's mind and help them follow the structure of the essay.
 Similarly, a student might write about just one primary point (for example, how they have grown into a leader during high school).
-They should still include a summative statements and/or a paragraph near the end that wrap up their thoughts on this matter.
+They should still include a summative statement and/or a paragraph near the end that wrap up their thoughts on this matter.
 Bringing you essay full circle will allow you to emphasize your primary point(s) and leave a lasting impression.

 It can also be effective to refer back to your introduction in your final sentences.
 In this sample essay, you can see how the author mirrored the same sentence type at the end (with the student calling and speaking to someone on the phone).
 In doing so, the difference between those two phone calls, and thus the personal growth of the author, is emphasized.
 This neatly brings the essay and the points therein full circle.